slnnzmtl/Vue-Personal-Portfolio/SSL-SETUP.md

 This script will:
 - Pull the latest code changes
 - Ensure SSL certificate directories exist
-- Check if certificates need to be generated or renewed
+- Check if certificates need to be generated or renewed using standalone mode
 - Reload Nginx to apply any certificate changes

 ### Manual Renewal